-- Family composition changes.
 The resident must report and provide verification of those changes that involve the loss or gain of a family member.
 An increase due to additions to the family by birth, adoption, or by operation of law, or a decrease in family size may result in a change in the Tenant Rent.

-Family size changes must be reported within ten (10) days of the status change. - 2.
-Family income changes - a.
-Residents must report within ten (10) business days of occurrence a change in income as follows: - If the total family income increases - If the total family income decreases by any amount for a period longer than one month - Other changes stipulated in the dwelling lease - b.
-The resident may request an interim adjustment of rent as a result of a decrease or loss of income that will be for a period longer than thirty (30) days.
-If as a result of any interim change the rent is decreased, the resident must report, and provide verification of, all subsequent changes in income and family composition as they occur until their next scheduled annual recertification.
-The resident's rent will be adjusted in accordance with Federal regulations. - c.
-As long as information regarding family status changes is reported in a timely manner by the family, increases in rent will be made effective at the next annual recertification.
-Failure to report an increase in income may result in a back charge retroactive to the effective date of the change.
-Decreases in rent will be made effective the first day of the month following the month in which the change is reported and proper verification completed. - 3.
-Earned Income Disallowance (EID) (refer to Chapter XII, Section F of this ACOP): - a.
+- 2. Income changes for existing family members - a.
+Decrease in income: The resident may request an interim adjustment of rent as a result of a decrease or loss of income that will be for a period longer than 30 days.
+Decreases in rent will be made effective the first day of the month following the month in which the change is reported and proper verification completed. - b.
+Increase in income: Increases in income between annual recertifications will not result in rent increase until the next annual recertification. - 3.
+Earned Income Disallowance (EID) (refer to Chapter XII of this ACOP): - a.
 The family qualifies for the disallowance of increase in earned income, and the first 12-month period of 100% income disallowance begins. - b.
 At the end of the first 12-month period of 100% income disallowance, an adjustment of the rent shall be made for the second 12-month period to factor a 50% income disallowance. - 4.
 Misrepresentation by the resident - a.
 If the resident misrepresented facts to PHCD resulting in rent that is less than the correct amount, the increase in rent shall be retroactive to the first of the month following the effective date of the change in income.
-In justifiable cases, PHCD may take such action as it deems advisable in accordance with federal or Florida law, including but not limited to termination of assistance and eviction.

-b.
-Decreases in income resulting from welfare fraud or from welfare cuts for failure to comply with economic self sufficiency requirements are not eligible for rent reductions (imputed welfare income).
+In justifiable cases, PHCD may take such action as it deems advisable in accordance with federal or Florida law, including but not limited to termination of assistance and eviction. - b.
+Decreases in income resulting from welfare fraud or from welfare cuts for failure to comply with economic self-sufficiency requirements are not eligible for rent reductions (imputed welfare income).